barchart/cmdty-pricing-network/docs/content/ClipperData.md

 Yes, sample files can be made available via [contacting](https://www.barchart.com/cmdty/contact) the Barchart sales team.

 ### How far back historically does each dataset go?
-* Mercaris Organic & non-GMO Grain Prices -  2015-01-01
+* ClipperData Global Corn - 2010-01-01
-* Mercaris US Organic Grain Imports - 2012-01-01
+* ClipperData Grain Inspection - 2020-03-19
+* ClipperData Global Grains - 2010-01-01
+* ClipperData Global Oilseeds - 2010-01-01
+* ClipperData Global Soybeans - 2010-01-01
+* ClipperData Global Wheat - 2010-01-01

 ### Where can I find collateral on how to understand this data?
-Mercaris [website](https://mercaris.com/) provides information on methodology, coverage, and use cases to help better understand the data.
+ClipperData [website](https://clipperdata.com/) provides information on methodology, coverage, and use cases to help better understand the data.

 ### Is free trial available?
 Trials can be made available via [contacting](https://www.barchart.com/cmdty/contact) the Barchart sales team.